-There may not be much in Tollesboro, but there is a juniorsenior high school, plenty of good people and one very active Lions club.
+There may not be much in Tollesboro, but there is a juniorsenior high school, plenty of good people and one very active Lions club. ■ closing the higher grades stabbed at the very heart of the community

 ▲ The Tollesboro Wildcats practice for another big basketball game in the school gym.
 (Photo by Jerry Shields)